|

 Sourceforge is looking less like an important collection of human

 knowledge and more like a plundered museum full of dangerous traps.
+No Ads (For Now)GitHub has a natural defense against ending up like this: it’s never

 been an ad-supported business.
 If you post your code publicly on GitHub,